dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - **FR-272** After cancelling a text change and dereportifying, the editor MUST display the dereportified (raw) text for the user to make their intended edit.

 ## Update: Completion First Item Auto-Select (2025-10-07)
+- **FR-264** Completion popup MUST auto-select the first item by default whenever it opens or when no exact prefix match is found, ensuring immediate Enter commits the first suggestion without requiring initial Down key navigation.